| |

 participants with both a wide range of views and a solid knowledge of

-the subject matter.
+subject matter.
 We be-lieve this format brings out the

-previous single volume.
-We want Westerners to understand the
+We want Westerners to understand the Islamic movement and Muslims to

-Islamic movement and Muslims to understand the West.
-We also want the
+the West.
+We also want the inclusion of American Muslims in the

-intersection of the two cultures.
-If we have succeeded even partially
+to be a reminder of the intersection of the two cultures.
+If we have

-inten-tions and forgive us our faults.
+by our inten-tions and forgive us our faults.

 Imad-ad-Dean Ahmad